 Sure, the weight would come off, but his soul, good conscience, and morals would be in jeopardy.
 He wasn’t interested in that.
 An extreme starvation diet could potentially help his weight come down, but he would risk strength loss as his body catabolized his hard-earned muscle to keep his organs humming.
 All of these options were unacceptable.

-But dripping in ingenuity, my friend dug deep into old wives’ tales and ghost stories of the crew team and beyond to find a simple fix.
+So my friend dug deep into old wives’ tales and ghost stories of the crew team and beyond to find a simple fix.
 After all, rowers had faced the same problem for decades.
 He finally happened upon a long-retired crew coach who claimed to have the answer to his prayers.

 The coach said that this trick: